48 Pages Posted: 15 Dec 2016 Last revised: 1 Jul 2017

-How does international trade shape social institutions in the developing world?
-The research literature is conflicted: importing firms may demand their trading partners adhere to higher labor and environmental standards, or they may penalize higher standards that raise costs.
-This study offers the first large-scale analysis of how firm-level trade responds to information about social standards.
+What is the relationship between trade and social institutions in the developing world?
+The research literature is conflicted: importing firms may demand that trading partners observe higher labor and environmental standards, or they may penalize higher standards that raise costs.
+This study uses new data on retailers and manufacturers to analyze how firm-level trade responds to information about social standards.
 Contrary to the "race to the bottom" hypothesis, it finds that importers reward exporters for complying with labor and environmental standards.
-In difference-in-differences estimates from over two thousand manufacturing establishments in 36 countries, achieving compliance is associated a 4% [1%, 7%] average increase in annual purchasing.
-The effect is robust to controlling for manufacturing performance and reflects both rewards for reaching compliance and penalties for falling out of compliance.
-The results suggest that activist campaigns and transnational private regulation have created economic incentives for higher social standards in certain trade relationships.
+In difference-in-differences estimates from over two thousand manufacturing establishments in 36 countries, achieving compliance is associated with a 4% [1%, 7%] average increase in annual orders.
+The effect is driven largely by the apparel industry—a longterm target of anti-sweatshop social movements—suggesting that activist campaigns can shape patterns of global trade.

 Suggested Citation: Suggested Citation